Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

       cd WorkSpace
       mkdir sd_dir
       mkdir boot
-      cp xilinx-versal-common-v2022.2/boot.scr sd_dir/
+      cp xilinx-versal-common-v2023.1/boot.scr sd_dir/
-      cp xilinx-versal-common-v2022.2/bl31.elf boot/
+      cp xilinx-versal-common-v2023.1/bl31.elf boot/
-      cp xilinx-versal-common-v2022.2/u-boot.elf boot/
+      cp xilinx-versal-common-v2023.1/u-boot.elf boot/
       cp mydevice/psv_cortexa72_0/device_tree_domain/bsp/system.dtb boot/
       ```

-   - install SDK tool by typing `sh xilinx-versal-common-v2022.2/sdk.sh -d xilinx-versal-common-v2022.2/ -y` in console.
+   - install SDK tool by typing `sh xilinx-versal-common-v2023.1/sdk.sh -d xilinx-versal-common-v2023.1/ -y` in console.
 Option of -d is to specify the directory where to install.
 Option of -y means confirmation.
-So it will be installed in `xilinx-versal-common-v2022.2/` folder.
+So it will be installed in `xilinx-versal-common-v2023.1/` folder.
-   - Run Vitis by typing `vitis` in the console.
+   - Run Vitis by typing `vitis --new -w .` in the console. **-w** is to specify the workspace.
-   - In the Vitis IDE, select **File > New > Platform Project** to create a platform project.
+   - In the Vitis IDE, select **File > New Component > Platform** to create a platform component.
-   - Enter the project name.
+   - Enter the **Component name**.
 For this example, type `vck190_custom`, click **Next**.
-   - In the Platform page, click **Browse** button, select the XSA file generated by the Vivado.
-In this case, it is located in `<Your Vivado Project Directory>/vck190_custom_hw.xsa`.
+   - In the XSA selecting page, click **Browse** button, select the XSA file generated by the Vivado.
+In this case, it is located in `<Your Vivado Project Directory>/vck190_custom.xsa`.
 Click **Next**.
-   - Set the **operating system** to **linux**.
-   - Set the processor to **psv_cortexa72**.
+   - Set the **operating system** to **linux** and set the processor to **psv_cortexa72**.
+Clcik **Next**.
-   - Click **Finish**.
+   - Review the summary and click **Finish**.

    ![Created Vitis Platform](images/created_vitis_platform.png)

-   - Click the **linux on psv_cortexa72** domain
+   - Click the **linux On psv_cortexa72** domain
-   - Update the **Display Name** to `xrt` by clicking the edit button on the right of this line and input the name.
+   - Update the **Display Name** to `xrt` by clicking the entry bar and inputting the name.
 We'd like to indicate this is a Linux domain has XRT installed and is capable of running acceleration applications.
-   - Set **Bif file**: Click the drop down-button like the following diagram and select **Generate BIF**.
-The generated BIF file is generated in the resource directory.
+   - Set **Bif file**: Click the button like the following diagram and generate BIF file.
+The BIF file is generated in the resource directory.

       ![vitis_platform_config](images/vitis_platform_config.PNG)

    - **Boot Components Directory**: Browse to **boot** and click OK.
 Bootgen will look for boot components referred by BIF in this directory to generate BOOT.BIN
    - **FAT32 Partition Directory**: Browse to **sd_dir** and click OK.
 Files in this directory will be copied to FAT32 partition of SD card.
-   - **QEMU Data**: Browse to **step3_pfm/boot/** and click OK.
+   - **QEMU Data**: Browse to **boot/** and click OK.
 Emulator will use boot components from this directory.
-   - Click **vck190_custom** project in the Vitis Explorer view, click the **Build** button to generate the platform.
+   - In the **Flow** view window, click the drop-down button to select the component.
+In this case please select **vck190_custom** component, click the **Build** button to generate the platform.

    >Note: If there are additional QEMU settings, please update qemu_args.txt accordingly.